 (i) Overhauled Means a process that ensures the item is in complete conformity with all the applicable service tolerances specified in the type certificate holders', or equipment manufacturers' instructions for continued airworthiness, or in the data which is approved or accepted by the Authority.
-The item will be at least disassembled, cleaned, inspected, repaired as necessary, reassembled and tested in accordance with the above specified data. (ii) Repaired • Rectification of defect(s) using an applicable standard (1). (iii) Inspected/Tested - Examination, measurement, etc. in accordance with an applicable standard (1) (e.g. visual inspection, functional testing, bench testing etc.). (iv) Modified Alteration of an item to conform to an applicable standard (1).
+The item will be at least disassembled, cleaned, inspected, repaired as necessary, reassembled and tested in accordance with the above specified data. (ii) Repaired Rectification of defect(s) using an applicable standard (1). (iii) Inspected/Tested Examination, measurement, etc. in accordance with an applicable standard (1) (e.g. visual inspection, functional testing, bench testing etc.). (iv) Modified Alteration of an item to conform to an applicable standard (1).
+(1) Applicable standard manns a manufacturing/design/maintananga/guality standard mathod technique or

 (1) Applicable standard means a manufacturing/design/maintenance/quality standard, method, technique or practice approved by or acceptable to the Authority.
 The applicable standard shall be described in block 12.